Last updated 14 September 2020

 It is illegal to deal with anything classified as prohibited matter, and conditions apply to dealings with restricted matter.

-The Australian Government Department of Agriculture and Water Resources is responsible for quarantine and other biosecurity management at a federal level.
+The Australian Government Department of Agriculture, Water and the Environment is responsible for quarantine and other biosecurity management at a federal level.